Pixboost/shopify-wroom-wroom-debut/README.md

 * To build a release zip
     `zip -r debut-pixboost-<VERSION>.zip . -x@package_exclude.lst`
-* Create a new release in github and attach a zip created in the above step
+* Create a new release in GitHub and attach a zip created in the above step